SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/1. Planning/Introduction.md

 The first module of the training is an introduction of the Open Science environment to SSH researchers.
 This module has four learning outcomes.
 ## Learning Outcomes

-- Describe the current policy landscape that shapes knowledge production
+- Describe the current policy landscape that shapes knowledge production in SSH
-- Identify SSH practices in Open Science
+- Identify Open Science practices in SSH
-- Recognise SSH specificities within the research workflow during knowledge production from an ethical, legal and methodological perspective.
+- Recognise SSH specificities within the research workflow during knowledge production from an ethical, legal and methodological perspective
 - Describe  what the research data management requirements and standards are